-The Puget Sound Affiliate of Susan G. Komen for the Cure offers small grants ($250 to $5,000) to non-profit (federally tax-exempt) organizations in our 16-county service area*.
+Susan G. Komen Puget Sound offers small grants ($250 to $5,000) to non-profit (federally tax-exempt) organizations in our 16-county service area*.
 The Small Grants Program funds short-term projects that take place throughout the year.
-Funding priority will be given to projects that address the needs of rural, low-income, African American, Hispanic, Asian-Pacific Islander, American Indian and/or sexual minority women.
+Funding priority will be given to projects that address the needs of priority populations outlined in our funding priorities and Small Grant Application.

 Conference Grant (up to $5,000)

 Support for local scientific or educational conferences, symposia, and meetings.
 Preference given to those that enhance the interaction between the advocate, healthcare, and scientific communities.